cvtsh248/softwarerenderer/README.md

 An inefficient software renderer I'm writing using SDL to help me understand the mathematics behind the rendering pipeline

-So far it can load an OBJ file and render triangles.
+So far it can load an OBJ file and render triangles, as well as display some rudimentary directional lighting.